 I can't believe it's taken me this long to share this recipe!
-My son has a childhood illness called Cyclical Vomiting Syndrome so you can imagine how often I need to make an electrolyte replenishing drink.
-We can't just buy Pedialyte or Gatorade because the ingredients in those are the very reason my son gets sick in the first place.
-When I first researched the ingredients in these common hydrating beverages, I was disappointed to say the least.
+My son has a rare childhood illness called Cyclical Vomiting Syndrome so you can imagine how often I need to make an electrolyte replenishing drink.
+We prefer not to buy Pedialyte or Gatorade because the ingredients in those are the very reason my son gets sick in the first place.
+I was disapointed when I first researched the ingredients in these common hydrating beverages marketed for children.
 Let's use the flavor that is the most comparable to the strawberry kiwi recipe I'm sharing today...
 This is directly copied from the Pedialyte website...

 Water, Dextrose.
 Less than 1.0% of: Galactooligosaccharides, Citric Acid, Potassium Citrate, Salt, Sodium Citrate, Natural & Artificial Flavor, Sucralose, Acesulfame Potassium, Zinc Gluconate, Red 40, and Blue 1."

-The things that are of concern here are the artificial colors, sweeteners, and flavors.
-I won't turn this post into a full on crusade against artificial ingredients, but you can just assume I am against anything artificial, especially when a tiny immune system is under attack. ;) The great thing is we can naturally replenish with simple things like coconut water, salt, and citrus fruits.
+The things that are of concern here are the artificial colors (red 40 & blue 1), sweetener (sucralose), and flavors.
+I won't turn this post into a full on crusade against artificial ingredients, but these are not the ingredients we want to give a child with a weakened immune system.
+The great thing is we can naturally replenish with simple things like coconut water, salt, and citrus fruits.
 Let's take a look at how these things balance us out naturally.

 Why These Ingredients Replenish + Rehydrate

 Pure Coconut Water: This is quickly becoming the new sports drink.
-Coconut water, or "nature's energy drink," is loaded with important electrolytes like calcium, potassium, magnesium, and chloride.
+Coconut water is loaded with important electrolytes like calcium, potassium, magnesium, and chloride.
 These are key because they restore our systems back to proper function and help balance our body's pH level.
 Just make sure to buy a bottle that doesn't have added sugars.
 The only ingredient should be coconut water.